 Mentors will be appropriately matched to children based upon mutual skills or hobbies.
 Mentors and mentees will meet at least fortnightly in the community, either after school or on a weekend.

-If you are interested in providing mentorship to children living in foster care, please contact Volunteer Coordinator Michael Hoffman on 03 5500 2000, or click here to read more about the program and enquire online.
+If you are interested in providing mentorship to children living in foster care, please contact Volunteer Coordinator Michael Hoffman on 03 5500 2000.